ccxt/ccxt/wiki/Manual.md

     'active':   true,         // boolean, market status
     'taker':    0.002,        // taker fee rate, 0.002 = 0.2%
     'maker':    0.0016,       // maker fee rate, 0.0016 = 0.16%
-    'type':    'spot'         // spot for spot, future for expiry futures, and swap for perpetual swaps 'linear':   true          // the contract is a linear contract (settled in quote currency) 'inverse':  false         // the contract is an inverse contract (settled in base currency) 'contractSize': 1         // the size of one contract, only used if `contract` is true
+    'type':    'spot'         // spot for spot, future for expiry futures, swap for perpetual swaps, 'option' for options 'linear':   true          // the contract is a linear contract (settled in quote currency) 'inverse':  false         // the contract is an inverse contract (settled in base currency) 'contractSize': 1         // the size of one contract, only used if `contract` is true